AdvaitU/fast-fiction-ae-dnd-npc-generator/README.md

 ### 2. The Model

 - I chose to use an auto-encoder for the purpose.
 The auto-encoder is built using a separate encoder and decoder trained together.
+- The model was based on the [VAE Notebook](https://git.arts.ac.uk/rfiebrink/ExploringMachineIntelligence_Spring2023/blob/main/week4/ConvolutionalVAE.ipynb) we explored in class in Week 4
 - Both the Encoder and Decoder 9-10 connected layers with the majority being fully connected dense layers and an Input, BatchNormalisation and RELU Activation layer each.
 - The encoder takes the shape (n,31) as an input and passes it through increasingly smaller layers 3x(n,31), 2x(n,15), 2x(n,7), 1x(n,3).
 The decoder works in the exact opposite fashion.
 - The latent vector is of the shape (n,3) having 3 dimensions which make it easy to visualise the embedded space.
 I also tried reducing the dimensionality to 1, 2, and 4 but had similar results in terms of loss.